gaborcselle/write-my-posts/README.md

 # write-my-posts
-Write Twitter / X / Mastodon / Threads style posts in my voice.
+Write Twitter / X, Mastodon, or Threads-style posts in my voice.

 *Watch me code this up on [YouTube](https://www.youtube.com/watch?v=51DWARJckL4)!
 I'm intending to start this project at 9 am PT on Nov 29, 2023, and I have set myself a deadline of 12 noon PT: 3 hours total.*